cyplo/blog/posts/2018/05/pair-with-me-on-rust.md

 Why ?
 Rust has such a wonderful community and I want to give back as much as I can.
 I am not an expert in Rust but I am not a beginner either.
 In addition to that I love pair programming !
 The result is always much better than I could produce myself.
-I am happy to both share the knwoledge and learn.
+I am happy to both share the knowledge and learn.

 I would love to pair with you !
 If you’re a new Rustacean, fresh to the language - come on in !
 If you’re an expert - welcome !